soul-drift/PPANN/README.md

 The main graph search routine.
 It maintains:

-- a min-heap frontier for candidate expansion;
+- a min-heap queue for candidate expansion;
 - a max-heap result pool of size `L`;
 - a visited bitmap `expo`;
 - a fixed routing budget `t_0`.

 The first `15%` of the routing budget uses `UnifiedPool::get`; the remaining `85%` uses `UnifiedPool::get_normal_only`.
-Nodes with unknown distances are inserted with `dist = -1.0`, then evaluated when popped from the frontier.
+Nodes with unknown distances are inserted with `dist = -1.0`, then evaluated when popped from the queue.

 ---